3L0C/wk/README.md

 ```

 In the above example, the key chord `a w` causes `I get
 written!` to be printed to stdout.
-The key chord `a n e`
+The key chord `a n r`
 runs the command `echo "I get run!"`.

 To force a nested prefix to inherit from its parent the